danielhankim/minimum-cost-percolation-us-airline/README.md

 # Misc.
-We also provide Jupyter notebook files which allows you to generate the figures in the main text.
+We also provide Jupyter notebook files which allow you to generate the figures in the main text.

 <!-- # Future README Improvements

 ## Priority Improvements
-- [ ] Add direct links to data sources once available
+- [x] Add direct links to data sources once available
 - [ ] Include paper citation details after publication
 - [ ] Add example input/output file formats
 - [ ] Document expected runtime and memory requirements